Paros Travel Guide

 Paros is a great choice if you are keen to do some island hopping and explore further afield because it offers many ferry connections and is near to a number of famous islands and attractions.

 Historically, Paros was famous for the fine white marble quarried on the island (people still use the term 'Parian" to describe fine marble and china of a certain kind).
-Visitors may well find some beautiful marblework on Paros.
+Visitors may well find some beautiful marble work on Paros.
 Other popular souvenirs are leather work, shells, embroidery, and wooden sculptures.
 Parikia, the main town, is also the best place for shopping on the island.
-There are lovely little galleries selling art and some quite original little stores but for those who just want simple items there are also the usual array of tourist shops and grocery stores and it shouldn't be hard to find anything you need.
+There are lovely little galleries selling art and some quite original little stores but for those who just want simple items there are also the usual array of tourist shops and grocery stores.

 There is a good variety of places to eat out in Paros, but the best food is local and traditional.
 Seafood is, unsurprisingly, often the best choice.
-Krios Beach Bar is set right on the beach and is renowned for its food and cocktails.
-You can also do some plate smashing if the mood takes you.
+Visitors can easily find a place to do some plate smashing if the mood takes them.

 Paros is very picturesque with lovely old towns with winding cobbled streets and whitewashed buildings.
 In fact, Paros looks just as one would expect a Greek isle to look, to the delight of visitors.
 Lefkes, Maoussa and Parikia are all charming villages to explore and quad bike riding or horse riding is a popular way of getting from place to place.

-Paros can get very crowded and is becoming increasingly popular as an island destination; hopefully it manages to retain its traditional charm.
+Paros can get very crowded and is becoming increasingly popular as an island destination, which may not suit those seeking peace and relaxation.